L4all/alx-zero_day/README.md

 My first readme:
 I love to code anytime of the day.
 Hard work pays.
-Be determine and you will result.
+Be determine and you will see result.